-Pressure vessels don’t need an installation permit, but before purchasing the unit you should contact your nearest BCSA office just in case it can’t be registered in BC.
+Pressure vessels don’t need an installation permit.
+However, before purchasing the unit contact your nearest BCSA office just in case it can’t be registered in BC.

 - Call our customer service line at 1-866-566-7233 or,

-- Mail, fax or visit your nearest BCSA office.
+- Mail or visit your nearest BCSA office.